Kiccha Huccha: Soundtrack

-The music of the film was composed by V. Harikrishna with lyrics penned by Yogaraj Bhat.
+The music was composed by V. Harikrishna with lyrics penned by Yogaraj Bhat.

 Reception

-Critical response

 Shruti Indira Lakshminarayana of Rediff.com scored the film at 1.5 out of 5 stars and says "Gurudut gets his idea of comic relief - very little of which there is in the film - wrong too.
 His 'I live to eat' character fails to tickle your funny bone.
 Dialogues lack punch as well.
 The film comes with a message that things can go awfully wrong if you don't speak your mind.
 Watch this one if you must for the lead pair and only if you haven't seen the original Chithiram Pesudadi".
 A critic from The Times of India scored the film at 3.5 out of 5 stars and wrote "Sudeep's performance is praiseworthy, while Ramya has put up a brillaint show.
-Srinath is gracious too, and Pushpa Swamy impresses the audience even in that only one scene that she appears on screen.
+Srinath is gracious too, and Pushpa Swamy impresses the audience even in that only one scene which she appears on screen.
 V Harikrishna's music has some catchy tunes and Srivenkat's cinematography is equally good".